Generate ideas – Make creative plans – Test these in action

 Staying Truly Connected is designed around your context and needs.
 We use experiential learning to bring creativity and playfulness to your time on the programme, which we encourage you to use in practice right away.
 Our role is to give you guidance, support and inspiration for new ways of working, helping you to connect with peoples hearts and minds online.

-Through 12 hours of online learning, including 3 hours of synchronous group work, you’ll work with your colleagues to find new inspiration and comradery from sharing experiences and helping support others through their own journeys.
+Through 13 hours of online learning over a one-month period, including 4 hours of synchronous group work, you’ll work with your colleagues to find new inspiration and comradery from sharing experiences and helping support others through their own journeys.

 To begin with, you’ll have a short orientation (one hour of synchronous activity and one hour asynchronously) to think about and focus on how things are for you, right now.
-Then, over the course of the programme you’ll take part in ten hours of learning: two hours of synchronous activity where you’ll come together as a group to take part in a facilitated discussion, and eight hours asynchronously as you work through a series of creative and reflective activities.
+Then, over the next two weeks you’ll take part in eleven hours of learning.
+This includes three hours of synchronous activity where you’ll come together as a group to take part in a facilitated discussion, and eight hours asynchronous learning as you work through a series of creative and reflective activities to put your learning into practice.

 We’re here to support you to generate ideas, make creative plans and test these in action.